spencertipping/ni/doc/ni_by_example.md

 ##Sort, Unique, and Count
 Sorting large amounts of data requires buffering to disk, and the vagaries of how this works internally is a source of headaches and slow performance.
-If your data is larger than a gigabyte uncompressed, you may want to take advantage of massively distributing the workload through Hadoop or PySpark operations.
+If your data is larger than a gigabyte uncompressed, you may want to take advantage of massively distributing the workload through Hadoop operations.

 If you're not convinced that anything could go slow in `ni`, let's try counting all of the letters in the dictionary